 Author Aim Population Data collection Intervention Year Design Drop-out rate Comparison Country Setting Intervention Group (IG) Outcome Reference Study period/Time to follow-up Control Group (CG) Giesbrecht et al. Aim: Population: Data collection: Intervention: 2009 To evaluate pushrim power assisted Wheelchair use Outcome (Baseline-Intervention): To try and compare new wheelchairs.
-Canada wheelchair (PPW) performance in a The primary inclusion criteria were QUEST, Quebec User Evaluation of [5] natural environment to determine using both a manual wheelchair and a Satisfaction with assistive Technology Comparison: whether the PPW would serve as a power mobility device (either a power FEW, Functioning Everyday with a Compare pushrim power assisted satisfactory alternative to a power wheelchair or a scooter).
+Canada wheelchair (PPW) performance in a The primary inclusion criteria were QUEST, Quebec User Evaluation of ~ .
+[5] natural environment to determine using both a manual wheelchair and a Satisfaction with assistive Technology Comparison: whether the PPW would serve as a power mobility device (either a power FEW, Functioning Everyday with a Compare pushrim power assisted satisfactory alternative to a power wheelchair or a scooter).
 Wheelchair-Capacity, a self-reported tool wheelchair (PPW) to power wheelchair wheelchair.
-The specific objective for users of wheeled mobility technology performance in a natural environment was to compare user satisfaction Diagnosis: PIADS Psychosocial Impact of Assistive 1 with and measurable performance Spinal Cord Injury, MS, polymyositis Devices Scale (PIADS).
-The scale Outcome: during community-based activities consists of 26 items that describe user Primary: using a PPW and a power Sample size: perceptions about 3 constructs: Four outcome measures were selected for wheelchair among dual users.
-N= (randomised) 8 competence, adaptability, and self- this study, addressing both the Activity and Activities evaluated were those that The first four used the power esteem.
-Participation levels of human function as participants identified as currently wheelchair first and PPW second; the COPM Canadian Occupational set out by the ICF. being performed using their power remaining four used the PPW first and Performance Measure, designed to wheelchair. power wheelchair second. capture a client's self-perception of Secondary: performance in everyday living, over No secondary outcome.
-Design: Age and Sex: time.
-A concurrent mixed methods Mean age (SD): 55,4 years research design was used, using a Age range 33-60 years.
-Baseline: two-phase sequential explanatory N = women 2 (25 %), N = men 6 QUEST (Device subscale) strategy.
+The specific objective for users of wheeled mobility technology performance in a natural environment was to compare user satisfaction Diagnosis: PIADS Psychosocial Impact of Assistive 0.1 during community based activities Spinal Cord Injury, MS, polymyosius Devices Scale (PIADS).
+The scale Dutcome: using a DDW and a nower Sampla siza perceptions about 2 constructs Primary.
+Four outcome mangures were selected for wheelebeir emeng duel users N= (randomized) 8 competence adaptability and self this study, addressing both the Astivity and Activities evaluated were those that The first four used the power esteem Participation levels of human function as participants identified as currently wheelchair first and PPW second: the COPM Canadian Occupational set out by the ICE being performed using their power remaining four used the PPW first and Performance Measure designed to set out by the left. wheelchair nower wheelchair second capture a client's self-perception of Secondary: wheelenan. power wheelenan second. performance in everyday living over No secondary outcome Design: Age and Sex: time.
+The secondary calconic.
+A concurrent mixed methods Mean age (SD): 55.4 years research design was used, using a Age range 33-60 years.
+Baseline: two-phase sequential explanatory N = women 2 (25 %), $N = $ men 6 QUEST (Device subscale) strategy.
 Phase 1 focused on (75 %) FEW (Section I) collection of descriptive FE W (Section 2) quantitative data using a repeated Other criteria: PIADS (total score) measures crossover design.
 Stable medical condition resides within PIADS (Competence subscale) 75 km from the research facility, able to PIADS (Adaptability subscale) Group allocation method: perform the tests.
 PIADS (Self Esteem subscale) The first four listed used the power COPM (Performance) wheelchair first and PPW second; Drop-out rate: CO PM (Satisfaction) the remaining four used the PPW 2 before intervention due to unstable first and power wheelchair second. medical conditions Setting: Community.
-D to a Recruitment: Advertisements in newsletters and posted in agencies that served appropriate individuals and
+Recruitment: Advertisements in newsletters and posted in agencies that served appropriate individuals and